totemprotocol/roam-backup/README.md

 ## Usage

-You can get `roam-backup` up and running in just a few minutes!
+You can get `roam-backup` up and running in just a few minutes.
 The best part is that **you don't need to deploy anything!**

 Just follow these steps and you'll be on your way: